-13. Trustees' and Officers' insurance
+14. Trustees' and Officers' insurance

-The Academy Trust entered into the Department for Education's Risk Protection Arrangement in September 2016.
-This protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to £10,000,000 for each and every loss and in the aggregate per Academy whose Academy trust is a member.
-The cost of this insurance is not separately identifiable.
+The Academy has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
+It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme membership.

-14. Tangible fixed assets
+15. Tangible fixed assets